On Genetics Terminology – DON’T PANIC!

-Would you believe that if you are healthy but havn’t been exercising then just one brief yet intense spell of exercise actually changes your DNA!
+Would you believe that if you are healthy but haven’t been exercising then just one brief yet intense spell of exercise actually changes your DNA!
 It appears that DNA methylation (or DNA de-methylation) is activated and plays a role in exercise based gene expression.
-Some of the genes activated lead to processes that break down calories and fat, or help stabilise blood glucose.
+Some of the genes activated lead to processes that break down calories and fat or help stabilise blood glucose.

 Put differently it was thought that we inherit a set of genes and then are stuck with them!